Athena-OS/athena-nix/docs/nixpkgs.md

 The purpose of this document is to provide guidelines to package tools following Nix best practices.

+Official docs related to the rules to consider when creating a Nix package: https://github.com/NixOS/nixpkgs/blob/master/pkgs/README.md

 ## Build packages

 There are several ways to build local packages.
 What I'm currently using are `nix-build` and `nix-shell`.